winksaville/test-af_packet/README.md

 test AF_Packet [![CircleCI](https://circleci.com/gh/winksaville/test-af_packet.svg?style=svg)](https://circleci.com/gh/winksaville/test-af_packet)
 ===

+Simple test of AF_PACKET and using macvlan interface.
+Before executing ./test-af_packet execute ./macvlan.sh to setup a macvlan sub-interface.

-Since I'm using tap interfaces and they are [not supported](https://discuss.circleci.com/t/how-to-create-tap-network-interfaces/4483) by circleci this is not continuously tested :(
+Since I'm using macvlan interfaces and they are [not supported](https://discuss.circleci.com/t/how-to-create-tap-network-interfaces/4483) by circleci this is not continuously tested :(

 Someday hopefully they will support it or I need to use another CI system, a